tasmota/docs/docs/Scripting-Language.md

 To enter a script, go to **Configuration - Edit script** in the Tasmota web UI menu

-The maximum script size is 1535 bytes (uses rule set buffers).
-If the pasted script is larger than 1535 characters, comments will be stripped to attempt to  make the script fit.

 To save code space almost no error messages are provided.
 However it is taken care of that at least it should not crash on syntax errors.

 ### Features